Working Capital (and How to Improve It) - The Definitive New Zealand Guide

 Working Capital is a measure of its liquidity and indicates how a company will fare financially.
 A company with positive working capital has the possibility of growth; a company with negative working capital may have trouble paying its bills and staying open.
 Our guide covers:

-Know This: Before the COVID-19 period, thousands and thousands of New Zealand businesses closed due to negative working capital.
+Know This: Thousands of New Zealand businesses have closed due to negative working capital.
 It happens very easily - debts quickly build up faster than cashflow.
 After a certain point, the business becomes financially stressed, and the owners make hard decisions about its future.

 How to Calculate Working Capital